-One of my personal favourites for super tight calves.
-Hopefully your hamstrings are feeling more open by now otherwise you’re bound to feel them here in this stretch.
+One of my personal favorites for super tight calves.
+Hopefully, your hamstrings are feeling more open by now otherwise you’re bound to feel them here in this stretch.
 Come back to the stable table from sat-cow and keeping the hands and feet where they are, push the hips up to the ceiling while straightening the knees so you arrive in this well-known triangular shape.
 Focus on slow and steady breaths here.
 Draw your navel into the spine (like the abs are hugging the spine) and press the palms into the floor to keep the shoulders wide.
-Either press one heel down at a time or gently push down both together till the back of your legs feel super straight.
+Either press one heel down at a time or gently push down both together until the back of your legs feel super straight.

 7. Bonus Stretch

 Who doesn’t love a good bonus?
 While your boss may still be holding out on you, I am giving you this bonus right here, right now.
 Here’s a version of a hamstring + calf stretch you can do right after your run or discreetly around the office/kitchen to ease any tightness in the legs, throughout the day.
-Standing upright, take a big step backwards.
+Standing upright, take a big step backward.
 Pressing both heels down to the ground, start to bend forward from the hip.
 If your hands can reach the floor while bending forward, yay for you.
 Otherwise, just allow the forward bend to open up the entire line of muscles from your hips to your heels.
 Hold for 8-10 counts or more if it feels comfortable.

 Do you usually stretch after your runs?
 Have you noticed a large difference in your performance after you started incorporating stretches into your running routine?
 Share your experiences right here…